Home Golf Swing Lesson 1 Lesson 2 Lesson 3 Lesson 4 Lesson 5 Lesson 6 Lesson 7 Lesson 8 Lesson 9 Lesson 10

 Down Swing Movement.

-I hold the upper body at the end of the back swing movement for a millisecond whilst I force the hips to rotate/pivot towards the target area thus creating a high torsion of the muscles between the lower part of the body and the upper body as the torsion reaches it maximum it forces the whole twisted body to rotate into the down swing movement.
+By forcing the hips to rotate/pivot towards the target area as the back swing movement is still being performed it creates a high torsion of the muscles between the lower part of the body and the upper body and as the torsion reaches it maximum it forces the whole twisted body to rotate into the down swing movement.

-All of these movement are performed at a very slow speed.
+All of these movement are performed at a very controlled tempo.

 Throughout the whole down swing process the hips never stop rotating/ pivoting/ turning towards the target area thus forcing the upper body to follow.